Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 | Updating Stage   | Occurs when a component is being re-rendered.                                  |
 | Unmounting Stage | Occurs when a component is being removed from the DOM.                           |

 React class components have specific [lifecycle methods](https://reactjs.org/docs/react-component.html#the-component-lifecycle) that we can use to hook into the component lifecycle.
-For React Hooks, we can use the `useEffect` hook to execute code during the `Mounting Stage`, `Updating Stage` and `Unmounting Stage`.
+But for React Hooks, we can use the `useEffect` hook to execute code across the entire lifecycle of a component&mdash; `Mounting Stage`, `Updating Stage` and `Unmounting Stage`.

 ### !callout-warning